 This shipsmith shop was built in New Bedford, Massachusetts by James D. Driggs in 1885.
 It is the only manufactory of ironwork for the whaling industry known to have survived from the 19th century.
 Driggs’ Shipsmith was brought to Mystic Seaport in 1944, where it still is located today!
 Visit the shop and watch as the smiths continue the tradition of ironwork.

 A center for sea music performances since the early 1970’s, Mystic Seaport CT holds the annual Sea Music Festival.
 Performers and participants come from all over the world to partake in the festivities.
 Music of the Sea and Shore comes in two forms; the work songs called chanteys and leisure-time songs and instrumental pieces.
 The 35th annual Sea Music Festival will be held from June 12 to June 15.
 Other events throughout the summer can be found here!

-Here are 4 Select Registry inns located in the Mystic Seaport CT area that will greatly enhance your experience.
+Here are four Select Registry Connecticut bed and breakfast locations in the Mystic Seaport CT area that will greatly enhance your experience.